 Ellenor: My own personal interest in the environment stemmed from working in industries that have a strong eco message.
 Our startup works by preventing the blockages that traditional wet wipes cause because the current “flushable” wipes are just a marketing gimmick.
 They cause sewer blockages, wash up on beaches and are a menace to the water ecology of the UK.

-Been Crowned The 2017 Top Young Green Entrepreneurs?
+On Being Crowned The 2017 Top Young Green Entrepreneurs?

 Ellenor: Winning felt amazing.
 We got the validation and the endorsement from not only the Mayor of London but also from market leaders such as Jo Malone and Arthur Kay.